CaioCastro1/CaioCastro1/README.md

-I’m @CaioCastro1, a 19 year old engineering student from Escola Politécnica - USP I’m interested in Data Analytics, Automation and Machine Learning I’m currently learning Python libraries like Pandas, Matplotlibn Scikit Learn and requests I’m looking to collaborate on Data Analysis Projects, specially in exploratory analysis and data classification/prediction You can reach me on my Linkedin www.linkedin.com/in/caio-castropj
+I’m @CaioCastro1, a 20 year old engineering student from Escola Politécnica - USP and Intern at Lastro I’m interested in Data Analytics, Automation, Machine Learning and Generative AI I’m looking to collaborate on Data Analysis Projects, specially in exploratory analysis and data classification/prediction.
+I'm also eager to learn about product development and entrepeneurship.
+You can reach me on my Linkedin www.linkedin.com/in/caio-castropj

 <!---